cda-tum/mqt-ddsim/README.md

 **Detailed documentation on all available formats, options, and algorithms is available at  [ReadTheDocs](https://ddsim.readthedocs.io/en/latest/).**

-If you have any questions, feel free to contact us via [iic-quantum@jku.at](mailto:iic-quantum@jku.at) or by creating an [issue](https://github.com/cda-tum/ddsim/issues) on GitHub.
+If you have any questions, feel free to contact us via [quantum.cda@xcit.tum.de](mailto:quantum.cda@xcit.tum.de) or by creating an [issue](https://github.com/cda-tum/ddsim/issues) on GitHub.

 ## Getting Started